mattmakai/fullstackpython.com/content/pages/01-introduction/08-best-python-resources.markdown

 * [A Byte of Python](http://www.swaroopch.com/notes/python/) is a beginner's tutorial for the Python language.

-* Code Academy has a [Python track](http://www.codecademy.com/tracks/python) for people completely new to programming.

 * [Introduction to Programming with Python](http://opentechschool.github.io/python-beginners/en/index.html)
   goes over the basic syntax and control structures in Python.
 The free book has numerous code examples to go along with each topic.